Hotels, Hotels - Design, New York

 For further relaxation, there is also a guests-only fitness and renewal centre with a gym, sauna and treatments rooms

-Thompson LES is an ideal base to explore downtown New York, matching cool design with a fun atmosphere and surprisingly reasonable prices.
+SIXTY LES is an ideal base to explore the Lower East Side, matching cool design with a fun atmosphere and surprisingly reasonable prices.
 The hotel feels cosy and comfortable in the colder months, however to get the most out of the facilities such as the fabulous pool and outdoor dining, summer is the time to visit.

-Cherie City was a guest of Thompson LES
+Cherie City was a guest of SIXTY LES

 No Comments